hpcleuven/VscDocumentation/source/software/foss_toolchain.rst

    $ mpicc -O2 -march=corei7-avx -o thermodynamics thermo.c

-Extensive documentation is `provided on the Open MPI project's website <\%22https://www.open-mpi.org/doc/\%22>`__.
+Extensive documentation is provided on the `Open MPI documentation`_ site.
 Do not forget to load the toolchain module first.

 Running an Open MPI program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~